Deborah-Kola/CUSTOMER-INSIGHTS-MENU-AND-SPENDING-ANALYSIS./README.md

 ## PROBLEM STATEMENT.
 Danny, the restaurant owner, wants to better understand his customers to improve the loyalty program.
 He is particularly interested in analyzing how often customers visit, how much they spend, and which menu items are most popular.
 Due to privacy concerns, only a sample of the overall customer data was provided.
-I will be using the provided data to write fully functioning SQL queries and generate datasets that can be easily inspected without needing to run SQL.
+I used the provided data to write fully functioning SQL queries and generate datasets that can be easily inspected without needing to run SQL.
 ___

 ## BUSINESS QUESTIONS.